 Results for test 3; BIF+SAO with BIF on/off flag per CTU

 The results for the BIF+SAO combined filter with a CTU on/off flag for the BIF part are shown below against the CTC anchor (which includes SAO).
-The encoder and decoder times are not valid in these results.
+The encoder run times are measured on the slower version of the code.
+When Qualcomm crosschecked they noticed that the class F results were not run with the RDPCM flag turned on, so these are being corrected.

 All intra